MountSionCBSSecondary/SchoolWebsite/CONTRIBUTING.md

 ## Best practices

-As this is a learning project for the students of Mount Sion CBS, the best practices in web design and development will be inforced and encouraged at the PR level, it should also be noted this project is aimed for beginners and should be taken into account when reviewing work.
+As this is a learning project for the students of Mount Sion CBS, the best practices in web design and development will be enforced and encouraged at the PR level, it should also be noted this project is aimed for beginners and should be taken into account when reviewing work.